jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 processors have been implemented by others in a variety of programming languages.

-[^aaronsw]: Aaron Swartz also wrote [html2text](http://www.aaronsw.com/2002/html2text/), a popular HTML to Markdown converter writtenu in Python.
+[^aaronsw]: Aaron Swartz also wrote [html2text](http://www.aaronsw.com/2002/html2text/), a popular HTML to Markdown converter written in Python.

 ### Markdown Syntax Reference